Commonwealth of Massachusetts Executive Office of Labor and

 Local Labor Markets In Massachusetts

-BOSTON MA - September 23, 2014 --- The Executive Office of Labor and Workforce Development (EOLWD) today reported that the seasonally unadjusted unemployment rates for August were down in thirteen areas, up in five labor market areas and four areas rates remained unchanged according to the Bureau of Labor Statistics.
+BOSTON MA - October 21, 2014 --- The Executive Office of Labor and Workforce Development (EOLWD) today reported that the seasonally unadjusted unemployment rates for September were up in thirteen areas, down in six labor market areas and in three areas the rates remained unchanged according to the Bureau of Labor Statistics.
 Over the year, unemployment rates were down in all the labor market areas.

-The seasonally adjusted statewide August unemployment rate, released on September 18th, was 5.8 percent, up 0.2 of a percentage point over the month and down 1.4 percent over the year.
-The rate was 0.3 of a percentage point below the 6.1 percent national unemployment rate.
-The statewide seasonally adjusted jobs estimate showed a 5,300 job loss in August and an over the year gain of 54,300 jobs.
+The seasonally adjusted statewide September unemployment rate, released on September 16th, was 6.0 percent, up 0.2 of a percentage point over the month and down 1.2 percent over the year.
+The rate was 0.1 of a percentage point above the 5.9 percent national unemployment rate.
+The statewide seasonally adjusted jobs estimate showed a 9,400 job gain in September and an over the year gain of 64,100 jobs.

 The labor force, unemployment rates and jobs estimates for Massachusetts, and for every other state, are based on several different statistical methodologies specified by the U.S. Department of Labor's Bureau of Labor Statistics.